 2.7 |

-In yet another study of people with unexplained allergy symptoms, also common among autoimmune disease sufferers, pistachios were one of the most common nut intolerances, affecting upwards of 60% of study participants.
+In a 2016 study of people with unexplained allergy symptoms, also common among autoimmune disease sufferers, pistachios were one of the most common nut intolerances, affecting upwards of 60% of study participants.

 Taken together, these studies make a strong case for eliminating nuts and seeds when first adopting the Autoimmune Protocol.